peternijssen/lovelace-postnl-card/README.md

 # Lovelace PostNL
-Unofficial Home Assistant Lovelace card for PostNL.
+Home Assistant Lovelace card for PostNL.

-The card is not compatible with the current implementation.
-It requires a custom component for now, which will be shared as soon as 0.92 of HA is released.

 ## Warning!
 This card is not compatible with the current Home Assistant component.
 Please read this topic: